CitiesSkylinesMods/DuplicateAssemblyScanner/README.md

 This mod detects the presence of duplicate assemblies:

-* Basic details are shown in the mod options screen
+* Summary shown in mod options screen
-* Comprehensive details are output to the `DuplicateAssemblyScanner.log`
+* Detailed info in the `DuplicateAssemblyScanner.log`

-## Log format

-The lists are sorted by assembly version then mod folder:

-* `*` denotes mod was enabled
-* `>` denotes assembly was loaded in app domain
-* Assembly version
-* MD5 hash (to detect if same version assembly contains different code)
-* Folder that contains the mod
-* Name of the mod

 ## Build

 It will automatically find your `Managed` folder so there's usually no need to manually add reference paths.

+If you run in to problems, see the TM:PE [Build Guide](https://github.com/CitiesSkylinesMods/TMPE/blob/master/docs/BUILDING_INSTRUCTIONS.md) as we use basically the same setup.

 ## Credits